ircam-ismm/sc-motion/FORMAT.md

-# Message format
+# Data Format

-The messages try to follow as much as possible the W3C specification.
+The data format try to follow as much as possible the W3C specification.

 ## WebSocket